shirok/Gauche-makiki/README.md

 when `makiki.scm` is loaded, Makiki automatically profiles all handlers.
 The value of `MAKIKI_PROFILER_OUTPUT` is used as a filename to which the profiling result is written out.
-If the file already exists, the result is appended.
+If the file already exists, the result is appended to it.
 Each result is preceded by the request path.

 Alternatively, you can selectively profile specific handlers by wrapping the handler with `with-profiling-handler`:

-    (with-post-parameters OUTPUT-FILE INNER-HANDLER)
+    (with-profiling-handler OUTPUT-FILE INNER-HANDLER)

 This returns a procedure suitable to be a handler.
 When called, it runs `INNER-HANDLER` with profiler running, and then write out the result to `OUTPUT-FILE`.
-When `OUTPUT-FILE` already exists, the result is appended.
+When `OUTPUT-FILE` already exists, the result is appended to it.

 You should use either one of the above method, but not both; `MAKIKI_PROFILER_OUTPUT` tries to profile every handler, even it